top of page

 Here are several powerful ways to observe Juneteenth at work.

-1. Organize a DEI discussion.
-Partner with your Employee Resource Group (ERGs) to organize a discussion that centers on diversity, equity, and inclusion.
-It’s a good idea to hire a specialized DEI facilitator, who can help conduct productive conversations about belonging and racial equity in the workplace.
+1. Organize a DEIB discussion.
+Partner with your Employee Resource Groups (ERGs) to organize a discussion that centers on diversity, equity, inclusion, and belonging.
+It’s a good idea to hire a specialized DEIB facilitator, who can help conduct productive conversations about belonging and racial equity in the workplace.

 2. Provide information.
 Offer access to talks, webcasts, and other resources to encourage employees to learn about racial justice issues.
-Include information that focuses on how your company is actively responding to DEI issues internally and in the community.
-Be sure to provide avenues for employees to voice ways to support DEI in the workplace, too.
+Include information that focuses on how your company is actively responding to DEIB issues internally and in the community.
+Be sure to provide avenues for employees to voice ways to support DEIB in the workplace, too.

 3. Host a Juneteenth celebration.
-If you’re located in an on-site or hybrid office environment, consider hosting a Juneteenth celebration.
+If you’re located in an on-site or hybrid office environment, consider hosting an in-person Juneteenth celebration.
 Try ordering food from a local Black-owned business, and encourage your employees to connect over delicious eats.

 5. Create space.
 Provide a platform for Black leaders to speak to your employees in order to inspire them about creating positive community change while teaching them about navigating challenges and securing success.